 Difficult for inexperienced users to find all sources of asbestos in the home

-Another material found in attics and walls with a mica-like shine and a gray-brown or silver-gold color may or may not contain asbestos.
-This is loose-fill insulation called vermiculite, commonly known by the brand name Zonolite.
+However, it could be vermiculite (AKA Zonolite), an insulation material found in attics and walls with a mica-like shine and a gray-brown or silver-gold color that may or may not contain asbestos.
 Much, but not all, of the vermiculite insulation sold in North America prior to 1990 contained asbestos fibers.

 - Sheet vinyl flooring